ClayLipscomb/Odapter/README.md

 * Configurable translation of Oracle NUMBER, DATE and TIMESTAMP types to C# (including ODP.NET safe types OracleDecimal, OracleDate, OracleTimestamp)
 * Translates Oracle IN, OUT and IN OUT parameters to C#
 * Translates Oracle optional (defaulted) parameters to C# (4.0+)
-* Translates strongly and weakly typed cursors (both as function return and OUT parameters) to C#
+* Translates typed and untyped cursors (both as function return and OUT parameters) to C#
 * Generates DTO for each object type, table, and view
 * Configurable for either auto-implemented, or protected field wrapped, DTO properties
 * Generates ancestor classes and basic schema connection code